-No. A/I (1) Document (2) 1 1 A Plan of cargo handling systems intended for: powdery products such as cement, baryte, bentonite, etc. Iiquid muds • oil products (3) chemical products (4) 2 A Plan of gas vents in cargo tanks and cargo storage vessels (3) (4) 3 3 A Plan of level gauging systems in cargo tanks and cargo storage vessels (3) (4) 4 А A Plan of the draining systems serving bilges in the cargo pump room and other gas-dangerous spaces (3) (4) 5 A A Plan of the pumping systems serving non-dry spaces adjacent to cargo tanks and cargo storage vessels (3) (4) (1) A: To be submitte ed for approval in four copies I: To be submitte d for information in duplicate (2) Diagrams are als o to include, where applicable, the (local and remote) control and monitoring systems and automation sys- tems.
-(3)) for ships having the service feature oil product.
-(4) for ships having the service feature chemical product.
+No. A/I (1) Document (2) 1 A Plan of cargo handling systems intended for: • powdery products such as cement, baryte, bentonite, etc. • liquid muds • oil products (3) • chemical products (4) 2 А Plan of gas vents in cargo tanks and cargo storage vessels (3) (4) 3 А Plan of level gauging systems in cargo tanks and cargo storage vessels (3) (4) 4 А Plan of the draining systems serving bilges in the cargo pump room and other gas-dangerous spaces (3) (4) 5 А Plan of the pumping systems serving non-dry spaces adjacent to cargo tanks and cargo storage vessels (3) (4) 6 А Constructional plan of the automatic shut-off devices fitted to cargo hose couplings (3) 7 А Plan of the cargo heating system

-No. A/I (1) Document (2) 6 A Constructional plan of the automatic shut-off devices fitted to cargo hose couplings (3) 7 A Plan of the cargo heating system (1) (1) A: To be submitted for approval in four copies I: To be submitte submitted for information in duplicate (2) Diagrams are also to include, where applicable, the (local and remote) control and monitoring systems and automation sys- tems.
-(3) for ships having the service feature oil product.
-(4) for ships having the service feature chemical product .
+- (1) A: To be submitted for approval in four copies - I: To be submitted for information in duplicate - (2) Diagrams are also to include, where applicable, the (local and remote) control and monitoring systems and automation systems. - (3) for ships having the service feature oil product. - (4) for ships having the service feature chemical product.